dottjt/plastic/other/unused.md

 at the clamature of the situation
 In contemporary fashion,
 followed by a unwitting gasp at the clamature of the situation,

+## part 2

+ready to sell or consume

 The expectation was vast, ripping itself into the skin and bone of the casual patron,